-- Represent RTAC on planning study TACs. - PRODUCT/OUTCOME: Engage in interagency cooperation on transportation related topics to encourage vibrant, sustainable communities.
+- PRODUCT/OUTCOME: Participate on the RTAC in a leadership capacity. - ACTIVITIES: - o Represent RTAC on planning study TACs. - PRODUCT/OUTCOME: Engage in interagency cooperation on transportation related topics to encourage vibrant, sustainable communities.

-- Collaborate with goHunterdon TMA to promote the County as a bicycle and destination and address transportation issues at the I-78 Corridor Coalition. - Participate in the Bicycle and Pedestrian Advisory Council (BPAC). - Collaborate with the Highlands Council in the development of the SSP funded Hunterdon County Bicycle Plan to ensure its in conformity with the Highlands Regional Master Plan. - PRODUCT/OUTCOME: Prepare, support and/or review transportation related studies, plans, recommendations, grant applications, and/or engage in data sharing on transportation related topics.
+- o Collaborate with goHunterdon TMA to promote the County as a bicycle and destination and address transportation issues at the I-78 Corridor Coalition. - o Participate in the Bicycle and Pedestrian Advisory Council (BPAC). - o Collaborate with the Highlands Council in the development of the SSP funded Hunterdon County Bicycle Plan to ensure its in conformity with the Highlands Regional Master Plan. - PRODUCT/OUTCOME: Prepare, support and/or review transportation related studies, plans, recommendations, grant applications, and/or engage in data sharing on transportation related topics.